 Imja Tse is one of the most famous climbing peaks in Nepal.
-It stands in the Everest Region, reaches a height of 6,189m and is popularly known as Island Peak, a name given to it by Eric Shipton’s party in 1951, as the peak resembles an island in a sea of ice when viewed from Dingboche.
+It stands in the Everest Region, reaches a height of 6,189m.
+And it is popularly known as Island Peak. this name is given to it by Eric Shipton’s party in 1951.
+As the peak resembles an island in a sea of ice when viewed from Dingboche.
 Later in 1983, the peak was given the Nepali name Imja Tse.
 The peak was first ascended in 1953 by a British team as part of their preparations for climbing Everest.
 Tenzing Norgay was one of the members of the first ascent team.
-The peak is actually part of the south ridge of Lhotse Shar and forms a semicircle of cliffs that rise to the north of Nuptse, Lhotse, Middle Peak and Lhotse Shar.
+The peak is actually part of the south ridge of Lhotse Shar and forms a semicircle of cliffs.
+The cliff rise to the north of Nuptse, Lhotse, Middle Peak, and Lhotse Shar.

 Note: B=Breakfast, L= Lunch, D=Dinner